Welcome to EPEX SPOT!

 Negative Prices - Q&A

-• What are negative prices and how do they occur?
+• What are negative prices and why do they occur?

-In some circumstances, one may rely on these negative prices to deal with a sudden oversupply of energy and to send appropriate market signals to reduce production.
-In this case, producers have to compare their costs of stopping and restarting their plants with the costs of selling their energy at a negative price (which means paying instead of receiving money).
+In some circumstances, negative prices allow the power system to deal with a sudden oversupply of energy and to send appropriate market signals to reduce production or increase consumption.
+In this case, thermal producers have to compare their costs of stopping and restarting their plants with the costs of selling their energy at a negative price (which means paying instead of receiving money).
 If their production means are flexible enough, they will stop producing for this period of time which will prevent or buffer the negative price on the wholesale market and ease the tension on the grid.
+Renewable generators have similar incentives in case they don't receive a subsidy scheme (i.e. a feed-in-tariff or a premium when they produce).

 • Negative prices are not a theoretical concept.
-Buyers are actually getting money and electricity from sellers.
-However, you need to keep in mind that if a producer is willing to accept negative prices, this means it is less expensive for him to keep their power plants online than to shut them down and restart them later.
+Buyers are actually receiving payments and electricity from sellers.
+However, one needs to keep in mind that if a producer is willing to accept negative prices, this means it is less expensive for him to keep their power plants online than to shut them down and restart them later.

 • Negative prices are a comparably rare phenomenon, as several factors have to happen at the same time.
-However, they are nothing unusual.
-In Germany, where inflexible power generation from renewables is increasing, 298 hours on 51 days with negative prices were observed on the Day-Ahead market in 2020, 69 hours on 22 days registered negative prices in 2022.
-On the German Intraday market, there were 73 hours with negative prices on 20 days in 2022.
+In Germany, where inflexible power generation from renewables is increasing, 301 hours on 46 days with negative prices were observed on the Day-Ahead market in 2023, 69 hours on 12 days registered negative prices in 2022.
+This means 3.4% of the hours in 2023 were negative and 0.79% in 2022.
+On the German Intraday market, there were 316 hours with negative prices on 66 days in 2023.
+In the Netherlands, 316 hours recorded negative prices on the Day-Ahead market in 2023, 383 hours were negative on the Intraday market.
 If these markets were not coupled, negative prices would occur more often, and price peaks would be more acute.

 For more statistics on negative prices, please send an email to press@epexspot.com.